Biomatrix Water Floating Islands

 - Width: 1.15m (3.8 feet).
-All components are this standard width with the exception of the Z2.3 module, whose side is 1m wide, designed as an end unit.
+All components are this standard width except for the Z2.3 module, whose side is 1m wide, designed as an end unit.

-Designing a project is easy with component parts.
+Planning a project is easy with these parts.
 Contact us for design support and pricing.

 Sold by module and not square footage

-Other floating islands consider surface area as a unit for pricing however the Biomatrix Floating Islands are designed to consider the three dimensions: the top surface, the deep internal structures and the lower substrate where the roots interface with the water.
+Other floating islands consider the surface area as a unit for pricing.
+However, the Biomatrix Floating Islands are designed to take into account the three dimensions: the top surface, the deep internal structures and the lower substrate where the roots interface with the water.
 This distinction is critical, as flora and fauna come to inhabit every square centimetre of the Biomatrix surfaces.
-This explains why pricing is primarily given per ecological module and not square foot, as square surface footage does not correctly represent the ecological diversity of the Biomatrix floating islands.
-Having said this we can give a square foot price but it’s like comparing apples to dried apple slices.
+For these reasons pricing is primarily given per ecological module and not per square foot, as square surface footage does not correctly represent the ecological diversity of the Biomatrix floating islands.
+Having said this, we can give a square foot price, but it’s like comparing apples to dried apple slices.

 Biomatrix Water has been installing Floating Treatment Wetlands all over the globe.
-Here is a gallery of photos from projects installed by them.
+Here is a gallery of photos of their projects.

-- We recommend planting indigenous aquatic perennial herbs in larger formats (1litre size is ideal) for greater planting success.
+- We recommend planting native aquatic perennial herbs in larger formats (1litre size is ideal) for greater planting success.
 Plants must tolerate full sun.
 Plants not included with the islands.